aws/aws-sdk-java-v2/docs/LaunchChangelog.md

 1. An SQS client may no longer access SQS queues in regions different than the one with which the client was configured.

+## 4.4.
+RDS Changes

+1. The class`RdsIamAuthTokenGenerator` has been replaced with `RdsUtilities#generateAuthenticationToken`.

 # 5. Profile File Changes

 The parsing of the `~/.aws/config` and `~/.aws/credentials` has changed to more closely emulate that used by the AWS CLI.